lightscapevr/website/markdown/drawing.md

 * Set length - Opens the calculator input panel where you can set the length of rectangle.
 * set width - Opens the calculator input panel where you can set the width of rectangle.

+### Box tool
+The tool for drawing boxes.

+* Either click the **trigger** once or hold it in to start drawing the box.
+Click a second time or just release the **trigger** to end the box.
+* The box is always axis-aligned.
+* You can set the width, length and height of the box manually.
+See the section on **Setting lengths** for more information.

 ### Polygon tool
 The tool for drawing polygons with any number of sides.
 Very similar to the **circle** tool.